What is “Gathering?”

 The kids are welcome to explore them on their own during our Gathering or throughout the day, but I don’t feel the need to get to everything every single day.

 We pair these place mats with a Spotify playlist with the featured hymn (usually a vocal version and an instrumental version), a folk song, and some Classical music.
-Subscribers to my site get a link to the monthly playlist – just to make your family’s Gathering easier!
+Each month I share a Gathering playlist – just to make your family’s Gathering easier!

 Each month I prepare a new set for my kids.
 New placemats, new playlist; refreshed excitement!